 Be aware that income-based phaseouts apply to these credits.
-(See the Chart “2016 family and education tax breaks: Are you eligible?”.)
+(See the Chart “2017 family and education tax breaks: Are you eligible?”)
 If you don’t qualify for one of the credits because your income is too high, your child might.
-However, you must forgo your dependency exemption ($4,050 in 2016, up from $4,000 for 2015) for the child (and the child can’t take the exemption).
+However, you must forgo your dependency exemption ($4,050 in 2017, same as for 2016) for the child (and the child can’t take the exemption).

 But because of the exemption phaseout, you might lose the benefit of your exemption anyway.
 So this may be an easy decision.

-If you don’t qualify for one of the credits, you might alternatively be eligible to deduct up to $4,000 of qualified higher education tuition.
-This deduction expired December 31, 2014, but it's now been extended through 2016.
-Warning: You couldn’t claim the deduction for the same year you claim an education credit or if anyone else claimed an education credit for the same student for the same year.
+If you don’t qualify for one of the credits, you might alternatively be eligible to deduct up to $4,000 of qualified higher education tuition — but only if this break is extended.
+It expired December 31, 2016.
+Warning: You can't claim the deduction for the same year you claim an education credit or if anyone else claims an education credit for the same student for the same year.